Statistical analysis of self-similar conservative fragmentation chains

-Proposition \ref{renouvellementSgibnev} ensures that if $\pi(\cdot)$ has exponential moments up to order $\kappa$, then we can guarantee in the renewal theorem the rate $o(\varepsilon^\mu)$ for any $\mu < \kappa$ with some uniformity in the test function, a crucial point for the subsequent statistical applications.
-It is presumably possible to improve this rate to ${\mathcal O}(\varepsilon^{\kappa})$ by accomodating Ney's result \cite{Ney}.
-However, a careful glance at the proof of Theorem \ref{rate empiricalmeasure} shows that we would then loose an extra logarithmic term when replacing $\varepsilon^{\mu/2(\mu+1)}$ by $\varepsilon^{\kappa/(2\kappa+1)}$.
-More generally, exhibiting exact rates of convergence in Theorem \ref{rate empiricalmeasure} remains a delicate issue: the kew renewal theorem is sensitive to a modification of the distribution outside a neighbourhood of $+\infty$, see {\it e.g.} Asmussen \cite{Asmussen}, p.196.\\
+Proposition \ref{renouvellementSgibnev} ensures that if $\pi(\cdot)$ has exponential moments up to order $\kappa$, then we can guarantee in the renewal theorem the rate $\mathrm{o}(\varepsilon^\mu)$ for any $\mu< \kappa$ with some uniformity in the test function, a crucial point for the subsequent statistical applications.
+It is presumably possible to improve this rate to ${\mathcal O}(\varepsilon^{\kappa})$ by using Ney's result \cite{Ney}.
+However, a careful glance at the proof of Theorem \ref{rate empiricalmeasure} shows that we would then lose an extra logarithmic term when replacing $\varepsilon^{\mu/2(\mu+1)}$ by $\varepsilon^{\kappa/(2\kappa+1)}$.
+More generally, exhibiting exact rates of convergence in Theorem \ref{rate empiricalmeasure} remains a delicate issue: the key renewal theorem is sensitive to a modification of the distribution outside a neighbourhood of $+\infty$; see, for example, Asmussen \cite{Asmussen}, page 196.

-{\bf Uniformity in $\pi(\cdot)$.} A slightly annoying fact is that convergence \eqref{convergence} is not uniform in $\pi(\cdot)$, which can become a methodological issue for the statistical applications of the subsequent Theorems \ref{upperparametric} and \ref{upperbound}, in particular if min-max results are sought.
-An inspection of the proof in Section \ref{proof rate empiricalmeasure} shows that we loose information about the uniformity in $\pi(\cdot)$ when applying Proposition \ref{renouvellementSgibnev} again.
-A glance at the proof of Sgibnev's result suggest that uniform results in $\pi(\cdot)$ could presumably be obtained over classes of $\pi(\cdot)$ defined in terms of appropriate bounds on their Stone decomposition \cite{Stone}.\\